Golden parachutes under the threat of accidents: Model and assumptions

 \subsection{Actions and contracts}

 We assume that through specific costly efforts, the agent can influence the distribution of the output process $X$, that is, he can affect the probability measure under which the problem is described in its weak formulation.
 For this, we introduce a compact subset $A$ of $\R_+$ containing $0$ and bounded by $\bar{a}\in A$, for some $\bar{a}>0$, representing the possible effort values that the agent can exert on the drift of the output process.
 Additionally, we define another compact subset $B$ of $\R_+$ bounded by $m$.
 This set $B$ denotes all possible accident frequencies, which is why it needs to satisfy the technical condition of being bounded away from zero.
-Specifically, there exists some $\eps_m\in B $ such that $\eps_m \in (0,m]$ and $\eps_m \leq b$ for any $b \in B$.
-Note that the fact that $\eps_m$ is positive implies that accidents are less likely to happen if the agent exerts effort, but he cannot eliminate them completely.
-We denote for simplicity $U\coloneqq A \times B$.
+Specifically, there exists some $\eps_m\in B $ such that $\eps_m \in (0,m \wedge \bar{a})$ and $\eps_m \leq b$ for any $b \in B$.
+It is important to note that the fact that $\eps_m$ is positive implies that accidents are less likely to happen if the agent exerts effort, but he cannot eliminate them completely.
+We denote for simplicity $U\coloneqq A \times B$\footnote{The decision to consider $A$ and $B$ as generic closed sets instead of the intervals $[0,\bar{a}]$ and $[\varepsilon_m,m]$ is made to encompass the binary action case mentioned in \cite{sannikov2008continuous}.
+In this scenario, the agent can only choose between working, indicated by $(a, b) = (\bar{a}, \varepsilon_m)$, or not working, represented by $(a, b) = (0, m)$.}.

 The collection of admissible controls $\cU$ for the agent consists of all $\F$-predictable processes $\nu \coloneqq (\alpha, \beta)$ with values in $U$ such that the following stochastic exponential